crashoverride777/swifty-ads/README.md

 AdMob.sharedInstance.delegate = self
 ```

-Than create an extension conforming to the protocol (this helps with clean code as well)
+Than create an extension conforming to the protocol
 ```swift
 extension GameScene: AdMobDelegate {
     func adMobAdClicked() {